tormol/uds/README.md

 ### Other OSes

-* Android: I haven't tested or cross-checked for it, but I assume there are no differences from regular Linux.
+* Android: I haven't tested on it, but I assume there are no differences from regular Linux.
 * Windows 10: While it added some unix socket features, Windows support is not a priority.
 (PRs are welcome though).
 * DragonFly BSD: Basic features should work, but tests fail.
 I plan to support it.
 * OpenBSD: Not tested yet.
 I plan to support it.